johngeorgewright/angular-xml/README.md

 Contributing
 ------------

-To contribute to the project take the following stpes:
+To contribute to the project take the following steps:

 1. [Fork](https://github.com/johngeorgewright/angular-xml/fork) the project.
 2. Create a [branch](http://git-scm.com/docs/git-branch) specific for your change(s).